soul-traveller/read_image_patch_colors/index.md

 It supports sampling in mean or median mode, configurable patch geometry, numeric or alphabetic labeling patterns, and RGB/XYZ/Lab output combinations.

-The script is designed for use in color-management workflows where printed color targets must be scanned or photographed and converted into Argyll measurement files.
+The script is designed for use in color-management workflows where printed color targets are scanned or photographed and converted into Argyll measurement files.
+Alternatively, convert original calibration target images to attain `.ti1`, `.ti2` and `.csv` files with their patch color data.

 Example use cases: